PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/7 Recap.md

 Draven bought silk rope
-Party met aeren at Cannith south Hq and talked to him at his workshop it starts to rain at night, will continue through the next
+Party met aeren at Cannith south Hq and talked to him at his workshop it starts to rain at night, will continue through the next They plan on talking about their backstories with eachother before they scout out the workshop

 TODO
 make torn journal entry handouts